 As the chart above shows, “DOING WHAT YOU’RE DOING” works for some folks and not for others.
 If your habitual reactions are no longer floating your boat, the chart suggests, “CHANGE SOMETHING.”

-2. Take the next right action after that.
+Then take the next right action after that.

 The next right action is a strategy for living – it is an ongoing practice with limitless possibilities and potential.
 New actions create new possibilities and new outcomes.

 Waiting for a “sure-thing” is a gamble that may never pay out.
 Trying new things pays off, because even in failure you grow and learn about yourself.

 In coaching, we get creative and celebrate failure as part of playing full-out in life.
 Within a safe, supportive, structured dynamic, we discover action steps to forward the movement.
 We track the progress, celebrate the learning and accountability, and continually expand and vary the approach.

 If you are unsure of your next right actions, tap into other resources to get new ideas.
 Look to those you admire and do what they do, read something for inspiration, try a coach – whatever you do, do not give up or wait and suffer.
 Your happiness depends on it.